 - Those not able to work because of illness, injury or quarantine can get EI sickness benefits for up to 15 weeks.

-- Those approved for the Canada emergency response benefit can also get the BC emergency benefit for workers, a one-time $1,000 payment.
+- Those approved for the CERB or who stopped working due to the coronavirus pandemic between March 1 and 14, 2020 can also get the BC emergency benefit for workers, a one-time $1,000 payment.

 It’s important to understand that you may be eligible for more than one of these financial supports.

 The Canada emergency response benefit (CERB as many call it) is intended to help all those whose work has been affected by the coronavirus pandemic.
 In addition to covering those laid off from their job, CERB is available to workers whose hours have been cut, are sick with COVID-19, or are quarantined.
 It’s also available to workers who: